Home » SaaS SEO » SaaS Content Audit

 My favorite way to find these opportunities is to use Google Search Console to see which pages get the most clicks.

-Just start from the top down and look for pages with the most clicks and impressions.
+Start from the top down and look for pages with the most clicks and impressions.

-SaaS Content Audit Tip #10: Look for Internal Linking Opportunities
+Look for Internal Linking Opportunities

 Last on this list, you’ll also want to look for opportunities to add internal links.